microsoft/purview-data-governance-masterclass/Lab-02 - Designing the Data Map.md

 > Source: [Domains](https://learn.microsoft.com/en-us/purview/concept-domains)

-Microsoft Purview has introduced 'domains' (not to be confused with the Business Domains concept) as a structure within the Microsoft Purview Data Map.
-Domains, which can only be used by Microsoft Purview accounts operating on a tenant-level account, are designed to distribute organizational responsibility, create hard logical separations, ensure consistent management across assets and glossaries, and replace multiple accounts within a tenant to multiple domains within a single Microsoft Purview resource.
+Microsoft Purview has introduced 'domains' (not to be confused with the Governance Domains concept) as a structure within the Microsoft Purview Data Map.
+Domains are designed to distribute organizational responsibility, create hard logical separations, ensure consistent management across assets and glossaries, and replace multiple accounts within a tenant (the classic Azure Purview approach) with multiple domains within a single Microsoft Purview resource.

 **Key Facts:**

 - Every Microsoft Purview Data Map starts with a default domain.
 This domain is the primary account's root collection when an account is upgraded to the new experience.
 - Up to 4 additional custom domains can be created for better organization and governance.
-- A new role, the domain admin, can be assigned.
+- A new role, the Domain Admin, can be assigned.
 They will have the ability to assign permissions within a domain and manage its resources.
-- In the future, you will be able to merge tenants with multiple Microsoft Purview accounts into the new experience using domains.
+- You will be able to merge exiting (classic) Azure Purview accounts within your tenant into the new Microsoft Purview experience using domains.

 ![A tenant contains multiple domains, each domain enclosing collections and glossaries](./assets/tenant-with-domains.png)